mmistakes/made-mistakes-jekyll/_posts/paperfaces/2015-09-17-brooke-t-portrait.md

   feature: paperfaces-brooke-t-lg.jpg
   teaser: paperfaces-brooke-t-teaser.jpg
   thumb: paperfaces-brooke-t-150.jpg
-category: paperfaces
 tags: [portrait, illustration, paper by 53, sktchy, black and white]
 ---

-PaperFaces portrait of Katelyn M. inspired by a [photograph on Sktchy](http://sktchy.com/S3B8m).
+PaperFaces portrait of Brooke T. inspired by a [photograph on Sktchy](http://sktchy.com/S3B8m).

 My first drawing completed with version 3.0 of Paper by FiftyThree.
 So far really enjoying the full screen zoom just wish it had more levels of magnification.